 Each response page asked survey subjects to rank procedural values from most important to least important.
 The survey instructions did not allow for ties or weighting.
-The survey provided a list of 9 procedural values and brief definitions of each as explained in Table 1.
-The definitions were provided to ensure uniform include.
+The survey provided a list of nine procedural values and brief definitions of each as explained in Table 1.
+The defini-